Consensys/mythril/README.md

 ## Issues

-The RPC database sync is not a very good solution.
+The RPC database sync solution is not very efficient.
 I explored some other options, including:

 - Using PyEthereum: I encountered issues syncing PyEthereum with Homestead.
 Also, PyEthApp only supports Python 2.7, which causes issues with other important packages.
 - Accessing the Go-Ethereum LevelDB: This would be a great option.
 However, PyEthereum database code seems unable to deal with Go-Ethereum's LevelDB.
 It would take quite a bit of effort to figure this out.